The Missouri Society Color Guard uniform

 was unusual for artillery units, the majority of whom wore blue, or black, faced with red.

-Southwest Missouri), commanded by MOSSAR Commander Major General Robert Grover (Robert L. Grover); Another one is in the Southwestern part of the State commanded by MOSSAR Brigadier General Gerald McCoy
+Another one is in the Southwestern part of the State commanded by Gerald McCoy (Gerald McCoy);

-(Gerald McCoy); The third covers the Eastern half of Missouri including Cape Girardeau and is commanded by MOSSAR Brigadier
+The fourth covers the Eastern half of Missouri and Missouri Militia commanded by William L. Groth (William L. Groth).

 An historically correct Ceremonial and Living History Group whose purpose is to teach